WinMagic/LIT/README.md

    - `rundll32 "C:\Windows\System32\WmKsp.dll" Register`

 5. **Run the Server**
-   - Launch the test server  (Only if you built your own)
+   - Launch the server (if you built your own)

 6. **Run the Client**
    - The LiveKey gets created by LiveKeyEngine service at user's Login/Unlock, check the logfile for possible issues C:\Windows\Temp\LiveKeyEngine.log